bottlerocket-os/bottlerocket/variants/README.md

 The [vmware-dev](vmware-dev/Cargo.toml) variant has useful packages for local development of the OS, and is intended to run as a VMware guest.
 It includes tools for troubleshooting as well as Docker for running containers.

-## vmware-k8s-1.28: VMware Kubernetes 1.28 node

-The [vmware-k8s-1.28](vmware-k8s-1.28/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
-It supports self-hosted clusters.

-This variant is compatible with Kubernetes 1.28, 1.29, 1.30 and 1.31 clusters.

 ## vmware-k8s-1.29: VMware Kubernetes 1.29 node